0amp/ParaLLaMA/README.md

 # ParaLLaMA
-Run large LLaMA with long context length with tensor parallelization support applied to the HF implementation of LLaMA.
+Run large LLaMA models with long context lengths via a tensor parallelization port to ```parallelformers```.
 Using this port, I'm able to run LLaMA 13B with up to 2048 context length split across 4 16GB GPUs.

 ## Installation